arramac/ArramacScratch/query.md

 	}]

 ##Joins
 In a relational database, the need to join across tables is very important.
 It’s the logical corollary to designing normalized schemas.
 Contrary to this, DocumentDB deals with denormalized data model of schema-free documents.
-This is the logical equivalent of a “self-join”.
+This is the logical equivalent of a "self-join".

 The syntax that is supported in the language is <from_source1> JOIN <from_source2> JOIN ...
 JOIN <from_sourceN>.
 Overall, this would return a set of **N**-tuples (tuple with **N** values).
 Each tuple will have values produced by iterating all collection aliases over their respective sets.
 In other words, this is a full cross product of the sets participating in the join.